 - #0: 0 transactions

-Monetary quintiles are organized into quintiles based on the sum total of lifetime dollar sales the big spenders will be assigned a “5”, and the others, 4, 3, 2, and 1.
+Monetary scores are organized into quintiles based on the sum of an individual's total lifetime spend.
+Your biggest spenders will be assigned a “5”, and the others, 4, 3, 2, and 1.
 Customers are organized into your database by min / max amount of total dollars spent with your business.

 Example of Monetary quintile breakdown: